penge/my-notes/README.md

 ## Google Drive Sync

-Google Drive Sync (see Options) saves your notes to your personal Google Drive and synchronizes the changes between your local My Notes and your Google Drive every time you hit the Sync button (bottom left corner).
+Google Drive Sync (see Options) saves your notes to your personal Google Drive and synchronizes the changes between your local My Notes and your Google Drive every time you click on the "Sync now" button (bottom left corner).

-**Why:**
+**Why sync:**

-- having a backup of notes (notes can be restored)
+- Having a backup of your notes (notes can be restored)
-- can edit notes from other sources (Google Drive, My Notes, vice versa)
+- Can edit notes from other sources (Google Drive, My Notes, vice versa)
-- can sync notes and edit them from other computers (by installing My Notes and using the same Google Account)
+- Can sync notes and edit them from other computers (by installing My Notes and using the same Google Account)

 ### Location